 2FA is increasingly a regulatory requirement

 Finally, compliance mandates increasingly reflect the critical importance of securing the logon.
 As a reflection of that, 2FA pops up as a common requirement across regulatory and compliance standards.
 Regulatory bodies across the globe are tightening their rules around access to financial data, and penalties for non-compliance can be severe.
-Additionally, the world of cyber insurance also recognizes the value of multi-factor authentication (MFA), often making MFA a requirement for coverage.
+Additionally, the world of cyber insurance also recognizes the value of 2FA, also known as multi-factor authentication (MFA), frequently making MFA a requirement for coverage.

 How 2FA supports your financial compliance checklist